What a capsule wardrobe can teach you about your schedule

 Lisa

 P.S.
-Wondering if this is just another fluffy online event?
+Wondering if Burn Beautiful is just like the other online events?
 I get it.
 There is so much noise out there right now.
 And that’s exactly why we’ve focused on real conversations and actionable steps that actually work for real, busy women.
 If you’ve been feeling like “something has to change, but I don’t know what”….you may not realize that you’ve simply been missing some simple solutions to get you out of survival-mode.
 This retreat might be just what you need.
 Reserve your spot >>>HERE<<<

 County Route 10, Bath, NY 14810